 Sets remote resource's file name.
 Maximal length of the string is 63 characters.
 The name can address network resource (if URI structure is network one), or resource on SD-card (if URI structure if SD-card one).
-Use NETGETHOST to identify current URI structure type.
+Use \NETGETHOST to identify current URI structure type.
+Example

-A\$="vkiller.rom" CALL NETSETNAME ("vkiller.rom") CALL NETSETNAME CALL NETSETNAME (A\$) Ok
+A\$="vkiller.rom" CALL NETSETNAME (A\$) Ok